ProjectSegfault/website/src/routes/contact.md

 ## People

-You can find ways to contact individual members [on our Members page](/members).
+You can find ways to contact individual team members [on our team page](/team).